klm-lab/store/README.md

 // Listen to specific changes
 myStore.listen('data.content.value', (data) => {
-  // while listening, you can get a snapshot to do some control const snap = myStore.get() const someValue = myStore.get("someValue")
+  // while listening, you can get a snapshot const snap = myStore.get() const someValue = myStore.get("someValue")
   // do what ever you want with your data,